 What is Tahnik?

 Prophet Muhammad PBUH made Tahnik a mandatory sunnah for newborns.
-Tahnik is the process of putting a piece of Data in your mouth until it gets soft and then rubs it onto the upper part of the mouth of the newborn.
+Tahnik is the process of putting a piece of Data in your mouth until it gets soft and then rubbing it onto the upper part of the mouth of the newborn.

 After 1,400 years, Science proves Tahnik Sunnah Prevents Brain Damage in NewBorns